Who can sign up to be a user?

 By default no confirmation of registration is provided to new users.
 Upon completion of the registration process, they are immediately logged in to your system and can start using your schedule(s).
 By selecting Layout Settings (see also Layout).
 If, on top of confirming registrations to new users, you would like to be notified of new registrations, you need to check ., you ensure that the SuperSaaS system sends new users a confirmation email.
 The content of this email can be customized under

 To discourage unwanted visitors from signing up, you can require them to verify their email address by selecting.
 This weeds out people using fake or invalid email addresses, as they won’t receive the notification email and thus cannot activate their user account.

 To understand what the registration process looks like to new users, you can check the flowchart on the page.
 It instantly reflects any changes you make to the settings.
 For example, if you select the option Configure > Process., the flowchart will update to show a step that says that the IP address will be checked.
 Note that this is only the registration process; there is another flowchart that shows the booking process under

 At the bottom of the Access Control page, three more sets of registration/authorization related settings can be found.
 The first setting can be used to provide new users with a starting credit upon registration.
 Note that this option is only available when the credit system has been enabled.
 For more information see the documentation for the credit system.

-If you have multiple schedules in your account you will see a set of settings that allows you to show a list of available schedules to your users.
+If you have multiple schedules in your account then you will see a set of settings that allows you to show a list of available schedules to your users.
+There is also a setting that allows you to specify that users need to login before they can see that list.
+This option is useful in combination with User Groups, see that page for a full explanation.
 The final set of settings determines whether superusers can create additional users and act on their behalf (see also Daily Use for tips on how to put these settings to good use).